POS Integration: Definition, Benefits & Integrations to Consider

 Integrates with your POS to accept online orders through various social media platforms such as Facebook Messenger and Instagram | Provides native mobile ordering, payments, analytics, custom CRM, and marketing tools in a branded mobile app |

-Why you need it: It takes the errors out of manual tip management procedures by automating the calculation and distribution of gratuities.
+Why you need it: These integrations take the errors out of manual tip management by automating the calculation and distribution of gratuities.
 This is particularly useful for busy restaurants with multiple wait staff working on shifting schedules.

 Examples: